dexidp/website/content/docs/connectors/microsoft.md

 ### Caveats

 `groups` claim in dex is only supported when `tenant` is specified in Microsoft connector config.
+Furthermore, `tenant` must also be configured to either `<tenant uuid>` or `<tenant name>` (see [Configuration](#configuration)).
 In order for dex to be able to list groups on behalf of logged in user, an explicit organization administrator consent is required.
 To obtain the consent do the following:

   - when registering dex application on https://apps.dev.microsoft.com add an explicit `Directory.Read.All` permission to the list of __Delegated